-(vii) Information showing that emissions/removals from HWPs which are accounted do not
+(vii) Information showing that emissions/removals from HWPs which are accounted do not include imported HWP

 In NIR Chapter 6.10 the methodological details and the used IPCC approach are presented.
 The description proves that the applied approach has been implemented to separate the HWP production originating from domestic harvest in Croatia from the total HWP production.